-Data / Parameter DAP Data unit cm or any length unit as specified Description Diameter at the breast height of a tree.
-To determine it, equations (1) and (2) are proposed, DBH could be any diameter or dimension measurement (for example, basal diameter, root neck diameter, basal area, etc.) used as a data source for the model.
-Measured /Calculated /Default: Measured Source of data Field measurement in sampling plots Value(s) of monitored parameter Indicate what the data are used for (Baseline/ Project/ Leakage emission calculations) Applied in allometric or volume equations, for each species.
-Monitoring equipment (type, accuracy class, serial number, calibration frequency, date of last calibration, validity) Diametric tape. (-+ 1mm error) Measuring/ Reading/ Recording frequency Each verification (minimum every 2 years, maximum 5 years) Calculation method (if applicable) direct measurement.
-QA/QC procedures applied Data cross-checking is performed on the sampling plots.
+Data / Parameter DAP Data unit cm or any length unit as specified Description Diameter at breast height of a tree.
+To determine it, equations (1) and (2) are proposed, DBH could be any diameter or dimension measurement (for example, basal diameter, root collar diameter, basal area, etc.) used as a data source for the model.
+Measured /Calculated /Default: Measured Source of data used Field measurement in sampling plots Value (s) Indicate what the data are used for (Baseline/ Project/ Leakage emission calculations) Applied in allometric or volume equations, for each species.
+Monitoring equipment (type, accuracy class, serial number, calibration frequency, date of last calibration, validity) Diametric tapes (±1mm error) Measurement/reading/recording frequency Each verification (minimum every 2 years, maximum 5 years) Calculation method (If applicable) QA/QC procedures applied Data cross-checking is performed on the sampling plots.
 New diameter tapes were used during the development of the inventory.
 The staff was trained in the correct way to measure and use the equipment.
-An audit process was carried out, and under cross-verification, the data was corroborated in a sample of more than 10% of the established plots.
+An audit process was carried out, and under cross- verification the data was corroborated in a sample of more than 10% of the established plots.

 This process was performed with metallic diametral tapes, which show fewer variations in precision.